ruang-belajar/bahasa-latin/docs/basics-1.md

 7. **Poētae nōn sumus.**

 ## NEW WORD: **spectat**
-MEANING _he watches, he does watch, he is watching_
+MEANING: _he watches, he does watch, he is watching_

 The chart is getting fuller: